About the Office

 The USAO’s main office is in Miami.
 The USAO has staffed branch offices in Ft.
 Lauderdale, West Palm Beach and Ft.
 Pierce.
 It has an unstaffed office in Key West.
 A general description of the Divisions follows:

-The Executive Division of the United States Attorney's Office comprises the senior management team, the Training Unit, and the Victim-Witness Assistance Unit.
-The senior management team includes the United States Attorney, the First Assistant United States Attorney, the Executive Assistant United States Attorney, the Counselor to the United States Attorney, and the Special Counsel to the United States Attorney.
+The Executive Division of the United States Attorney's Office comprises the senior management team, the Training Unit, the Public Affairs Unit, and the Victim-Witness Assistance Unit.
+The senior management team includes the United States Attorney, the First Assistant United States Attorney.
 Working closely with the leaders of the Administrative, Appellate, Asset Forfeiture, Civil, and Criminal Divisions, the senior management team oversees and supports the litigation, operations, and administration of the entire District.

 The Fiscal Section is responsible for the formulation, execution, and monitoring of the District's financial resources.
 Responsibilities include the prompt payment of vendor invoices, employee travel program and reimbursement, and management of payroll/human resource allocations.

 The Human Resources Section provides management advisory, recruitment, staffing, position classification, employee relations, performance management, awards program, personnel recordkeeping, benefits, and personnel processing services.
 The Section is also responsible for pay administration and processing time and attendance records.